cmaxw/devchat-eleventy/src/dev-ed/preston-lamb-interview-netlify.md

   - developers
   - education
 ---
-In this episode of the DevEd podcast, Brooke and Preston primarily talk about Netlify, JAMStack and Preston's new course - Deploying Apps to Netlify.
-Preston starts with explaining what JAMStack is, why is it popular right now, it's benefits,
+In this episode of the DevEd podcast, Brooke and Preston primarily talk about Netlify, JAMStack (JavaScript, APIs, and Markup) and Preston's new course - Deploying Apps to Netlify.
+Preston starts with explaining what JAMStack is, why is it popular right now and it's numerous benefits.
+He talks about the difference between single-page applications and JAM,